-Regular employees shall be entitled to up to sixteen (16) hours of floating holiday time.
+Regular or limited term employees shall be entitled to up to sixteen (16) hours of floating holiday time.
 This time will be credited in pay period 01of each year.

-Newly hired regular employees (hired after pay period 01 but before pay period 13) shall be entitled to eight (8) hours of floating holiday time in their first year of employment.
+Newly hired regular or limited term employees (hired after pay period 01 but before pay period 13) shall be entitled to eight (8) hours of floating holiday time in their first year of employment.
 This time will be credited in pay period 13 of the new employee's first year.